Keflon/FunctionZero.zBindTestApp/readme.md

 |`{z:Bind Sin(Count / 25.0)}`| Calls a _function_ (see below)|

 ## The Great Escape, and other cautionary tales
+Similar to `xaml`, string literals can be enclosed within 'single quotes' or "double quotes" with appropriate use of `xml` escape-sequences.
 ### Commas
 If your _expression string_ has commas in it, you must hide them from the xaml parser, otherwise `z:Bind` will be given an incomplete string and things won't work as expected.